 “Victoria the T. rex” is as awe-inspiring as one would hope of a giant dino exhibit.
-Making its worldwide debut at the Arizona Science Center on Sunday, Nov.
-17, the 66 million-year-old dinosaur fossil is one of the five biggest complete T. rex skeletons in the world and is duly impressive.
+The 66 million-year-old dinosaur fossil, on display through Jan.
+3, 2020 at the Arizona Science Center, is duly impressive.

 The exhibit kicks off with an informational video about the theoretical life of Victoria, the name the researchers and paleontologists gave the T. rex fossil, from her time as a hatchling until her death and subsequent burial.
 Initially unearthed in 2013 outside Faith, South Dakota, Victoria has undergone years of research and restoration and is considered the second most complete T. rex skeleton on record.

 After the video is the big reveal: the giant standing fossil of Victoria the T. rex.

 “Look at the size of those teeth — they’re as big as my hand!”
 I commented to my husband, who was equally intimidated by the size of the teeth, jaws, and general largeness of the dinosaur.